This Chihuahua dog belongs to one of the most iconic dog breeds in the world.

 Dog insurance for spunky Chihuahuas

-There’s nothing we love more than Chihuahuas’ goofiness and ‘big dog’ attitude.
-There are some…challenges, though.
-For example, you can get pretty steep vet bills if you have a long-haired Chihuahua who eats things it shouldn’t.
+Whether short-haired or long-haired, Chihuahua all have ‘big dog’ attitude.
+But that doesn’t mean they’re immune to getting sick of injured.
+You can get pretty steep vet bills if you have a long-haired Chihuahua who eats things it shouldn’t.
 Or one whose playfulness sees it jumping from heights it simply can’t land.

 Share on :